mmondics/ocpz-compliance-operator/README.md

     | ERROR                        | Compliance check ran, but could not complete properly.                                                            |
     | NOT-APPLICABLE               | Compliance check did not run because it is not applicable or not selected.                                        |

-    If we want to see the reason for a failed compliancecheckresult, we can again use a more targeted `oc get` command.
+    If we want to see the reason for a failed ComplianceCheckResult, we can again use a more targeted `oc get` command.
 Alternatively, we can use the `oc compliance` tool to see the same information in a more human-readable format.

 1. **See the reason why a certain check failed:**

     `oc compliance view-result ocp4-cis-audit-log-forwarding-enabled`

-    *Note: If this compliancecheckresult did not fail in your cluster, you should run the command on a different one.*
+    *Note: If this ComplianceCheckResult did not fail in your cluster, you should run the command on a different one.*

     <details>
     <summary>Click to expand</summary>